cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Test it Out

-Now when we press play, we can see that the value for `Image Dims` gets updated in the inspector to maintain the source aspect ratio.
+Now when we press play, we can see that the values for `Image Dims` get updated in the Inspector tab to maintain the source aspect ratio.

 ![inspector-tab-assign-shader](..\images\barracuda-posenet-tutorial-v2\part-3\inspector-tab-updated-image-dims.png)

 We can view the frame rate by pressing the `stats` button in the Game View.
 If we toggle `Use GPU` in the Inspector tab, we can see why it is preferrable to perform the preprocessing steps on the GPU.
 The frame rate drops significantly when using the CPU.